theusaf/kahoot.js-updated/Documentation.md

 <a name="quizfinishevent.properties.incorrect"></a>
 `incorrect (Number)`
 - The number of questions that were scored incorrect.

+#### All events have a .rawEvent property, which contains the raw information from Kahoot.

 ---
 <a name="qa"></a>
 ## Q and A